 This is also common in the quantitative reasoning subtest.
-Many of time the units are different for distance and speed and you may need to convert one or the other to derive answer.
-Same as the above skills, double check the unit of the answer options before solving problem.
+Many of the time, the units are different for distance or speed, and you may need to convert one or the other to derive an answer.
+Same as the above skills, double-check the unit of the answer options before solving the problem.

 Skill #4 – Dealing with Conversions

 This is at the core of difficult speed, distance and time problems.
 Converting units isn’t difficult.
 It’s just that they can be easily missed and calculations can be time-consuming at times.
 If you can master this skill and are able to do conversions quickly, you should find all problems in relation to this topic pretty easy.
 Common conversions you can expect to do in the exam:

 - Converting Kilometres (km) to metres (m) and vice versa